PresageLabs/PrediBench/README.md

 AI models shine on within-distribution tasks, thus cracking standardized math or medicine exams; but what about predicting the future, the realm of out-of-distribution events?

-We decided to test this forecasting ability: **Every day, we let AI models bet $1 on top events from [Polymarket](https://polymarket.com/).**
+We decided to test this forecasting ability: **Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**

-## Key Features
+Tracking the profits on different metrics then yields the above leaderboard.

-- **Cannot be overfitted**: Test events are real-time prediction markets following real-world events
+- By nature, this benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
-- **Generalist benchmark**: Questions from Polymarket cover economics, politics, sports, pop culture, and more
+- It is also **generalist**, since the questions picked from Polymarket cover a wide range of newsworthy topics, from economics to pop culture.
-- **Tests agentic capabilities**: Models perform series of tool calls (web search, page visits) to make informed decisions
+- It tests the **Agentic capability** of models, since they have to perform a series of tool calls towards solving their goal.
-- **Multiple metrics**: Average returns, Brier scores, Sharpe ratios
-- **Fully open source**: All code, data, and experiments available for community iteration

-## Dataset & Models
+We publish the entirety of this work in open source: code, data, experiments, to let the community iterate on it.

 Our dataset are available on Hugging Face:
 - **Dataset**: [PresageLabs/Predibench](https://huggingface.co/datasets/PresageLabs/Predibench)